 In 2001, lot owners, community members, and public officials stepped up to incorporate Rockville Cemetery Association, Inc. (RCA) in response to an outcry of public indignation about conditions in the cemetery.
 RCA, which was recognized by the IRS as a private 501(c)13 non-profit organization, accepted title to the property and elected a new Board of Directors to turn the situation around.
 The association has improved the ongoing maintenance and appearance of the property.
 Extensive capital work was accomplished as well, including repairs to the 1889 caretaker’s cottage and outbuilding, extensive renovation of internal roads, drainage improvements, repair of hundreds of damaged and fallen tombstones, and installation of road signs to assist visitors in finding sites of family members and notable people buried here.

 At the helm was Dr. Stephen Cluskey Cromwell, a beloved retired Rockville physician and descendant of Rebecca Veirs.
 Dr. Cromwell enjoyed reconnecting with many of his former patients and working with families in their time of need.
-He served as the Association President for 14 years, during which time the Association brought the cemetery back to its splendor.
-In 2014, Rockville Cemetery moved into a new era when Dr. Cromwell retired from the Board and was honored as President Emeritus.
-Shortly afterward, in June 2015, he passed away and was buried with military honors among family members here.
-Burt Hall, long-time director of the City of Rockville Department of Recreation and Parks, and an active member of the RCA board since its inception, is the current Board President.
+He served as President for 13 years, during which time the Association considerably improved the cemetery’s condition.
+In 2014, Dr. Cromwell retired from the Board and was honored as President Emeritus.
+The following year, he was buried with military honors here.

 Upton Beall (1770-1827)